G00299944/MAD-Project/README.md

 # Motivation
 This project is my submission for a Mobile App Development assignment.
 The assignment constitutes 60% of my grade in this module.
 I have chosen to develope a weather app for this assignment because I believe that a simple idea, executed well can effectively show the techniques and methods better than a more complicated idea executed poorly.
-Initially, I had planned to build an app using the open NASA APIs.
-This proved to be beyond my abilities in terms of non-computer science skills.
+Initially, I had planned to build an app using the open NASA APIs, this proved to be beyond my abilities in terms of non-computer science skills.
 Intead, using the OpenWeatherMap API I have built a tool that is simple and hopefully useful.

 # Application Features
 My applicaion enables users to: